G1tGeek/sprint0/Python/Python_intro_doc.md

 Python has become a critical tool across industries due to its simplicity, power, and versatility.
 Whether you're building a personal automation script or a full-scale AI model, Python offers the tools and ecosystem to make development faster and easier.

-> “With its numerous use cases in big tech companies such as Google, Facebook, Amazon, and others, as well as in scientific computing, data analysis, web development, and more, **Python is sure to remain a top language of choice for developers.**"
-> – *Shruti Mandaokar*

 ---